alex-rosta/tech.rosta.dev/posts/managing-idp-for-dummies.md

 The best way I have found to do this is to set a standard profile for all applications, and then allow deviation if necessary.

 Find attributes that are common across your organization.
 Such as email, an employee ID etc. Build group-based claims around departments, roles etc. This is more IAM related, but the bottleneck is always going to be how much claims varies across applications.
-If you can adhere to a standard early on, and build authorization groups around already existing organzational structures, you are bound for success.
+If you can adhere to a standard early on, and build authorization groups around already existing organizational structures, you are bound for success.

 ### Deviation from Standard